luowei/LWAspectsHook/README.md

 carthage update --platform iOS
 ```

-## Usage
+## Getting Started

-### Basic Setup
+### Quick Start

-Set up hooks in your AppDelegate or any UIResponder subclass:
+The simplest way to get started with LWAspectsHook is to set up hooks in your AppDelegate or any UIResponder subclass:

 ```objective-c
 #import <LWAspectsHook/LWHookConfig.h>